Wednesday, November 13, 2024

 Press top and bottom rows to the solid squares

-Press center row away from the center square
+Press center row towards the center square

 Press second and fourth rows away the center square